TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 The Armbian project does not want to support TV boxes nor the "Single Armbian image for RK + AML + AW".

+@150balbes is doing great work on Amlogic boxes but unfortunately not in an "upstream" way.
+Downloads are stored on Yandex, a Russian site, which sometimes gives: "Download limit exceeded.
+You can save the folder to Yandex.Disk and download it from there."

 So ideally we could find a way to boot Debian or Ubuntu proper without Armbian.